Traffic Tickets in Rhode Island

 - In person.

-NOTE: You may be charged a processing fee for online payments.
+NOTE: You will be charged a processing fee for online payments.

-- A check for the payment.
-Put your summons number on the check.
+- Write your summons number on the check.

-You can pay your traffic ticket in person at the RI Traffic Tribunal, located at:670 New London Avenue
+You can pay your traffic ticket in person by visiting the RI Traffic Tribunal office at:

 Cranston, RI 02920

 NOTE: To find out about acceptable payment methods, please contact the Rhode Island Traffic Tribunal.

 Fight a Traffic Ticket in RI